-Summary of Steps in the SRFB Grant Process
+SRFB Grant Process Steps

-Submit Application to Lead Entity: Applicants for Salmon Recovery Funding must complete a pre-application(March) before submitting a full application.
+Submit Application to Lead Entity: Applicants for Salmon Recovery Funding must complete a pre-application, due in March, before submitting a full application.
 The pre-application process is meant to provide early feedback to applicants as they determine which proposals to pursue and how to develop them.
-Shortly after applicants submit the pre-application, they will be asked to schedule a conference with the pre-application subcommittee.
-When an applicant decides to carry a proposal beyond the pre-proposal review, they will need to work with the Lead Entity Coordinator to obtain a project number, then complete a formal application using the RCO’s PRISM database (April).
+Shortly after the pre-application is submitted, applicants will be asked to schedule a conference with the pre-application subcommittee.
+When an applicant decides to carry a proposal beyond the pre-proposal review, they will need to work with the Lead Entity Coordinator to obtain a project number, then complete a formal application using the RCO’s PRISM database, due in April.

 Long-term Commitments for Funded Projects